2023 Obamacare Subsidy Chart and Calculator

 What If You Earn Too Much or Too Little to Qualify for Subsidies?

-You can still “get Obamacare” no matter how much you make per year.
-You simply won’t qualify for monthly premium assistance if you make more than the income limit.
+You can still “get Obamacare” no matter how much you make yearly.
+You won’t qualify for monthly premium assistance if you make more than the income limit.

 Less Than 100% of FPL: If your household makes less than 100% of the federal poverty level, you don’t qualify for premium tax credits (“Obamacare subsidies”).
 However, in most states, you’re probably eligible for Medicaid.
-To learn more, it’s important to apply directly to your state’s Medicaid program.
+To learn more, applying directly to your state’s Medicaid program is important.

 If You Don’t Qualify: If your household makes too much to qualify for a subsidy, you can also consider off-Marketplace insurance.

-These plans are generally identical to subsidy-eligible plans, generally cost the same, and follow ACA rules.
+These plans are generally identical to subsidy-eligible plans, cost the same, and follow ACA rules.

 Depending on the area, you may also find that different insurers offer plans outside the exchange, giving you more options from which to choose.